 Talking to a non-trucker last week, she asked, “Why the pushback about the ELD?”

 I explained it’s less about the technology and more about the hours of service restrictions.
 “It’s the tool that the government is going to use that’s going to hurt a lot of truckers.
 That’s the real problem.
 It’s not the technology.”

 Technology Working For Truckers

 There’s a lot of good technology out there for truckers to use.
 Apps like WAZE and Weigh My Truck help truckers save time and money.
 Using trucking management software (like TruckingOffice TMS) to run an owner-operator trucking business is only good sense.
-If the only thing you do with technology is compute your IFTA, well, there’s a lot more you can be doing, but that’s a good start.
+If the only thing you do with technology is computing your IFTA, well, there’s a lot more you can be doing, but that’s a good start.

 There are tons of log apps and software solutions out there.
 But while each choice may ensure compliance, that doesn’t mean they’re all created equal.

 In truth, the best truck driver log app is one that’s not just compliant but offers the least interruption to your business-as-usual.
 You might be required to have these devices, but they certainly don’t have to disrupt your operations or force you to implement costly time-consuming training or technology.

 Want to find a solution that offers just this?

 Look for these important considerations

 1. Input from real truckers and trucking professionals.